Ulan Bator (band): History

 After a 4 years without speaking, Olivier and Amaury met by "pure chance" at a show in which Lantignac was performing and started to perform again together in June 2005 as members of Faust.
 They decided to invite Franck Lantignac for a special Ulan Bator reunion featuring the original line-up for the Avant Garde Festival.
 In Fall 2005, Amaury and Olivier joined Faust for a UK tour, recordings of which were released as ...
 In Autumn, a 3 CD + DVD box set by Dirter.
 From there the trio went on a "D-Struction" tour in January and February 2006 in parts of Italy and Slovenia.
 Then in late Spring 2006 Cambuzat and Manchion toured as Cargo Culte, also known as the Ulan Bator Duo.
 Alessio Gioffredi (drums) replaced Franck Lantignac and the new trio toured until June 2007, when Manchion left too, being replaced on stage by Adriano Modica (bass).
 Few weeks before was released Ulaanbaatar, a compilation of unreleased songs based on the first years of the band (1993–1998).

 Cambuzat revived the group in 2013 with a completely different line-up for a tour of the US and a new CD and DVD entitled "En France/En Transe".
 The new line-up included Cambuzat's previous bandmate Diego Vinciarelli from Chaos Physique and Ondes Martenot player Nathalie Forget.

+After releasing Stereolith in 2017 with Sergio Pomante (on drums, synth and tenor saxophone) and Mario Di Battista (on bass and backing vocals), Ulan Bator released in 2025 a new album called Dark Times (Franc Lantignac on drums).
+The current lineup consists of Amaury Cambuzat, Mario Di Battista and Alessandro Vagnoni on drums.